adaptiveprotocols/adaptiveprotocols.github.io/careers/linux-engineer.md

 published: true
 ---

-Adaptiva is seeking a passionate and driven Front End Engineer to join their Platform team who love solving big problems using well-designed and elegantly written code.
+Adaptiva is seeking a passionate and driven Linux Engineer to join their Platform team who love solving big problems using well-designed and elegantly written code.
 You will be working on cutting-edge technologies, including Distributed Computing, Network Protocols, Cloud Infrastructure and Services, Big Data, Analytics and Visualization to solve real-world problems for some of the biggest and most respected Fortune 500 companies in the world.

 Adaptiva is a results-driven company that invests in hard-working, genuine, talented, and creative employees who don’t settle for anything short of their best work.
 Engineers can thrive in an independent, logical environment where they can truly leave a mark on an award winning, rapidly growing organization.

 ## Job Summary
 We are seeking passionate and driven Linux Engineers who love solving big problems using well-designed and elegantly-written code.
-You’ll be on a team building the interface of enterprise-grade software, delivering solutions to critical security and operational problems of the world’s most valuable brands.
+You will be on a team building the interface of enterprise-grade software, delivering solutions to critical security and operational problems of the world’s most valuable brands.

-You will mainly be working in C and running on Linux platfroms, adding monitoring tools and contributing to the Cloud Development efforts on the Linux OS.
+You will mainly be working in C and running on Linux platforms, adding monitoring tools and contributing to the Cloud Development efforts on the Linux OS.

 The right person would have a deep understanding of Linux OS and have a  love for it.
 You know how to create threads, multithreading models and could be building up to be an expert in the Linux community who is programming in various Linux Operating Systems.